crkn-rcdr/Access-Platform/Policy/access-objects.md

 ### Files

 Canvases must have an image file (more accurately, a pointer to an image service) associated with it.
 Changing this file will likely trigger the creation of a new canvas, and the nature of the change may determine whether canvas metadata is copied over.
 Canvases may also have an OCR-generated PDF and/or ALTO XML file associated with them.

 Manifests may have PDFs associated with them.
-This process is derivative and should not violate immutability constraints.
+For manifests of scanned content, this process is derivative and should not violate immutability constraints.
+For born-digital content, these PDFs come directly from the source.
+We may want to distinguish between the two kinds of PDFs with a naming convention.

 Collections have no files associated with them.